Introducing the ENSURED Project

 Lead: Katja Biedenkopf

-Team: Monica Alessi, Jan Karlas, Yuliia Kurnyshova, Irina Kustova, Andrey Makarychev, Mihaela Papa, Franziska Petri, Jayati Srivastava
+Team: Monica Alessi, Christian Dietz, Jan Karlas, Yuliia Kurnyshova, Irina Kustova, Andrey Makarychev, Mihaela Papa, Franziska Petri, Jayati Srivastava

 The climate crisis has spurred some of the highest-profile multilateral initiatives, from the UNFCCC and the annual COP meetings to the Paris Agreement.
 ENSURED will focus on how decisions get made – and then implemented – as part of these global governance processes.
 We will also pay close attention to additional mechanisms for participation throughout the different sustainability and biodiversity regimes.